Important: Before you apply as a non-matriculated student...

 - Preferred file format is PDF.
 Other accepted file formats include .doc, .docx, .rtf, .jpg and .tif.

-- Do not mail hard (paper) copies of any application materials unless specifically requested by the Graduate School.
+- Do not mail hard (paper) copies of any application materials unless specifically requested by the Office of Graduate Admissions.

 - Pay the $50 (USD) non-refundable non-degree/non-matriculated study application fee.